- Rapid Reference

 CT has diagnostic yield superior to that of bronchoscopy in defining the bleeding lesion

-- Similar efficacy vs. bronchoscopy with regards to localization.
+- CT scan has similar efficacy vs. bronchoscopy with regards to lesion localization.

 yield of CT scan may decrease over time

-- Fluid instilled into the lungs during bronchoscopy (e.g. epinephrine or tranexamic acid) may mimic blood on CT scan.
+- Fluid instilled into the lungs during bronchoscopy (e.g., epinephrine or tranexamic acid) will mimic blood on CT scan, confusing the picture.

 immediate CT scan should be done if possible